-Note 2: Section 74E (3) of Tthe Environmental Planning and Assessment Act 1979 enables an environmental planning instrument to exclude or modify the application of this DCP in whole or part.
+Note 2: The Environmental Planning and Assessment Act 1979 enables an environmental planning instrument to exclude or modify the application of this DCP in whole or part.

 Note 3: This section refers to materials which are produced and/or legislated by a third party.
 Applicants are advised to verify that they are accessing the most current version of these materials, as they may be updated from time to time.
 Where referenced materials are superseded by updated versions, the version current at the time of lodgement of the Development Application shall apply.